 The inboard power supply, line filters the mains supply before converting it to 12V DC and stabilizing it.
-It then feeds the motor controller, which features electronic speed switching (33/45), along with quick spin-up and quick stop characteristics.
+It then feeds the motor controller, which features electronic speed switching (33/45), along with quick start and quick stop characteristics.

 The correct speed is constantly monitored and accurately maintained thanks to feedback from a 1000-step optical encoder.